Prescriptive Artificial Intelligence: A Formal Paradigm for Auditing Human Decisions Under Uncertainty: Introduction

-This work makes three contributions.
-First, we formalize a prescriptive auditing framework for evaluating human decision-making under uncertainty, in which symbolic reasoning contextualizes statistical evidence rather than replacing human agency.
-Second, we introduce a role-aware cumulative mean metric that eliminates play-time exposure bias, enabling the detection of intra-match performance deterioration.
-Third, we provide empirical validation in a high-stakes adversarial setting, demonstrating that the proposed auditing system reveals latent risk patterns systematically overlooked by both human experts and black-box predictive models.
+This work makes five contributions.
+First, we formalize a prescriptive auditing framework for evaluating human decision-making under uncertainty, grounded in domain-independent axioms and separation results that distinguish auditing from prediction, together with an explicit model-theoretic semantics for the contestability axiom.
+Second, we strengthen the Imitation Incompleteness result to hold under standard M-estimator regularity conditions, extend it to Markovian (non-i.i.d.) decision logs, and give an explicit finite-sample concentration bound.
+Third, we establish a second, independent impossibility result—\emph{Normative Non-Identifiability}—showing that the normative utility underlying rational choice cannot be recovered from behavioral data under systematic bias, and that this failure is \emph{directional} rather than symmetric once a concrete estimator (MaxEnt IRL) is fit.
+Fourth, we introduce a role-aware cumulative mean metric that eliminates play-time exposure bias, enabling principled detection of intra-episode performance deterioration.
+Fifth, we demonstrate the computational realizability of the proposed prescriptive framework across three heterogeneous, independently engineered systems spanning five decades—a fuzzy-logic soccer substitution auditor, the MYCIN clinical consultation system, and the NEWS2 early-warning protocol—showing that it systematically reveals latent risk patterns overlooked by both human experts and black-box predictive models.